TheOSuite/oIAF/README.md

     This will download and install the libraries.

-## How to Get eIAF
+## How to Get oIAF

-1. You can get the script by visiting the GitHub repository: [https://www.github.com/fish-hue/eIAF.git](https://www.github.com/fish-hue/eIAF.git)
+1. You can get the script by visiting the GitHub repository: [(https://github.com/TheOSuite/oIAF.git)]
 2. Click the green "Code" button and choose "Download ZIP".
 3. Extract the downloaded ZIP file to a folder on your computer.
-4. Inside the folder, you'll find the script file named `eIAF.py`.
+4. Inside the folder, you'll find the script file named `oIAF.py`.

-## How to Use eIAF
+## How to Use oIAF

 1. Open your computer's terminal or command prompt.
-2. Use the `cd` command to go to the folder where you saved `eIAF.py`.
+2. Use the `cd` command to go to the folder where you saved `oIAF.py`.
 For example, if it's in your "Downloads" folder:
     ```bash
     cd Downloads
     ```
 3. Once you are in the correct folder, run the script:
     ```bash
-    python eIAF.py
+    python oIAF.py
     ```
 4. A window titled "Auth Test Module" will pop up.

-### Inside the eIAF Window:
+### Inside the oIAF Window:

 *   **Target Login URL:** Type the web address of the login page you want to test (like `https://example.com/login`).
 *   **Username Field:** This needs the technical name of the box where you type the username on the website.
 You can usually find this by right-clicking the username box on the website, selecting "Inspect" or "Inspect Element", and looking for the `name="..."` part inside the `<input>` tag.
 It might be `username`, `user`, `login`, etc.